 I expect that there will be bugs that were missed by the testers.
 Please report them in the bugs forum.
 I’m not going to fix every bug because the game is free and I could spend my whole life doing that, but I’ll be sure to get the important ones.

 I am very happy this day has finally come.
 It’s been a lot of hard work, but it’s worth it to see it all come together.
 We hope you’ll enjoy playing Super Mario Bros.
 Crossover 2.0.
 We’re very excited to finally release it, and even more excited to start working on our awesome original game.
 Exploding Rabbit will entertain you for many years to come!

 Jay continues his “Let’s Play” of Metroid Fusion.
-In this episode, he wanders around and fights a hairy baseball bat.
+In this episode, he enters sector 4 and searches for the speed booster.